 Which recent projects stand out as examples of ICON’s collaboration in action?

 Each of our projects stand out for different reasons.
 There are elements in each of our project’s designs that the I feel add value to each of the individual buildings.
 Powell & Glenn’s design of George and Powlett in East Melbourne, for example, was so elegant and simple – the perfect addition to the area.
 We also commissioned bespoke lighting features to add another element of artistry to the property.

-At Farm Cutter Swan in Richmond, we also incorporated a beautiful open-air atrium, while at Otter Street, the glazed brick façade will add a new, considered landmark to the area.
+At Farm Cutter Swan in Richmond, we also incorporated a beautiful open-air atrium.
 These unique features are all examples of the value of collaboration brings to our work, and how at ICON, two (or more) minds at work are better than one.